Will You Be Taxed on Money You Transfer to Australia?

-Whether you need to pay tax on money you transfer to Australia depends on your residency status, the source of the money and the Australian Taxation Office rules.
+Whether you are charged for Australian tax on money transfers to Australia depends on your residency status, the source of the money and the Australian Taxation Office rules.

 Here we cover the most common situations where overseas money transfers are made to Australia:

-If you are moving to Australia for the first time, any sum of money that you bring into the country will not be taxable, according to the ATO.
-Once you become a resident of Australia, you may be taxed on money you transfer into your Australian account.
+If you are moving to Australia for the first time, any sum of money that you bring into the country will not be taxable, according to the Australian Tax Office (ATO).
+However, once you become a resident of Australia, you may be taxed on money you transfer into your Australian account.

 When bringing cash A$10,000 and above, it must be declared at customs.
-Bearer negotiable instruments like Traveller’s cheques, money orders, promissory notes, postal order, personal cheques must also be declared when asked, regardless of their value.
+Bearer negotiable instruments like traveller's cheques, money orders, promissory notes, postal orders, personal cheques must also be declared when asked, regardless of their value.

 If you are resident of Australia, you will be taxed on income earned overseas.
 This includes business income, international investment income, overseas employment income, foreign pension and annuities, or capital gains on overseas assets.